Learning to Pursue AC Optimal Power Flow Solutions with Feasibility Guarantees: Problem Formulation and Proposed Model

-where $\boldsymbol{J}_{\ell_i}(p_i,q_i)$ is the Jacobian of $(p_i,q_i) \mapsto \ell_i(p_i,q_i)$, $\beta > 0$ is a design parameter, and $\eta > 0$ is the controller gain and is a design parameter.
+where $\boldsymbol{J}_{\ell_i}(p_i,q_i)$ is the Jacobian of $(p_i,q_i) \mapsto \ell_i(p_i,q_i)$, $\beta > 0$ is a design parameter, and $\eta > 0$ is the controller gain and is a design parameter (inequalities are taken entry-wise).
 As discussed in~\cite{allibhoy2023control}, the controller in~\eqref{eq:controller} serves as an approximation of the projected gradient flow.
-This approximation, which leverages CBF models, ensures that the feasible set of~\eqref{eq:AC-OPF} is forward invariant.
-This invariance property is a key motivation behind initiating our design from~\eqref{eq:controller_ideal}, and it is supported by our recent work in~\cite{colot2024optimal}, where the function $F(\vecu, \vecxi, \vectheta_F)$ was specifically designed to address an AC OPF problem with voltage constraints.
+This approximation, which leverages control barrier function (CBF) tools, ensures that the feasible set of~\eqref{eq:AC-OPF} is forward invariant.
+This invariance property is a key motivation behind initiating our design from~\eqref{eq:controller_ideal}, and it is supported by our recent work in~\cite{colot2024optimal}, where the function $F(\vecu, \vecxi, {\vectheta})$ was specifically designed to address an AC OPF problem with voltage constraints.

 On the other hand, the update in~\eqref{eq:main_method_pf} lends itself to two distinct practical implementations as outlined below:

 $\triangle$ \emph{Online feedback-based implementation:} Once the update~\eqref{eq:main_method_flow} is performed, the power setpoints $\vecu$ are transmitted to (and implemented by) the DERs; then, the system operator collects measurements of actual voltages and currents from the system, or leverages pseudo-measurements.
 This implementation is aligned with existing works on feedback-based optimization~\cite{bolognani2014distributed,gan2016online,dall2016optimal,bernstein2019real,picallo2022adaptive,colot2024optimal}, and it is illustrated in Figure~\ref{fig:proposed_arch}.